Nonlinear shallow-water waves with vertical odd viscosity: Introduction

-For nonlinear surface waves, a common starting point is the so-called shallow-water approximation.
+For nonlinear surface waves, a common starting point is the shallow-water approximation.
 In this approximation, the three-dimensional fluid is described by the dynamics of its two-dimensional free surface and the averaged horizontal velocities, assuming the depth of the fluid to be much smaller than the typical surface wavelength.
 Leading order dispersive (i.e., non-hydrostatic) effects can be added while keeping the system strongly nonlinear.
 For gravity waves, the resulting equations (without odd viscosity) were first derived by Serre \cite{serre1953contribution} and Green-Naghdi \cite{green1976derivation}, and subsequently extensively explored~\cite{dias2010fully,jalali2021balance}.
+They have been shown to accurately represent solutions to the Euler equations and compare well with experiments \cite{dutykh2013finite,camassa2006realm}.

-In this paper, we derive the non-linear Serre equations with odd viscosity, which model the flow of a 3D fluid composed of many vertical vortices, bounded above by a free surface (Fig.~\ref{fig:setup} and Section 2).
+In this paper, we derive the non-linear Serre equations with odd viscosity and the Coriolis force, which model the flow of a 3D fluid composed of many vertical vortices, bounded above by a free surface (Fig.~\ref{fig:setup} and Section 2).
 We average quantities across the depth of the fluid and use the shallow-water approximation to obtain two-dimensional non-linear equations describing the evolution of the fluid velocity and the free surface (Section 3).
 We then use a hierarchy of weakly nonlinear approximations (see Fig.~\ref{fig:overview} and Section 4) to find analytical solutions and compare them with numerical solutions to the odd-viscous Serre equations (Section 5).

 While we derive the general evolutionary equations for the wave motion, we focus particularly on their solitary-wave solutions.
 Consistent with intuition, both odd viscosity and Coriolis forces induce flows perpendicular to the propagation direction of a planar solitary wave.
 In the Serre equations, odd viscosity induces new non-linear terms proportional to the stress tensor itself.
 In the reduced equations, which include the one-dimensional Korteweg-de Vries (KdV), two-dimensional Kadomtsev-Petviashvili (KP,~\cite{kadomtsev1970stability}), and the rotating Ostrovsky-type equations~\cite{ostrovsky1978nonlinear, grimshaw1989derivation}, odd viscosity only enters as a parameter modifying the dispersion.
 At sufficiently large odd viscosity, the dispersion changes sign, allowing for localised two-dimensional solitary waves in the KP equation.
 We show that, in the weakly nonlinear regimes, odd viscosity and surface tension lead to identical free-surface shapes.
 However, unlike surface tension, odd viscosity breaks both detailed balance and chirality, leading to distinct fluid flows with a transverse component.